Teddydesta/Teddydesta/README.md

 ## Current Work

-- 🔭 I’m currently working at [Current Company] as a Senior Cloud | DevOps Engineer.
+- 🔭 I’m currently working as a freelance and parttime Cloud | DevOps Engineer.
 - 🌱 I’m currently focused on standardizing Jenkins pipelines using DSL.

 ---